 01 of 17

-This Island Nation Is a World in Miniature
+An Island Nation and a World in Miniature

-The beautiful natural features of the UK may not be the first things that spring to mind when planning a visit to England, Scotland or Wales.
+The beautiful natural features of the UK may not be the first things that spring to mind when planning a visit to England, Scotland, Wales or Northern Ireland.
 Most people planning their first visit think about the country's cities — London, Edinburgh, Glasgow, Liverpool — its industrial history or its stately homes, castles and cathedrals.

-But the UK is a pretty green place and an island nation with a deeply indented coastline of almost 20,000 miles (including the offshore islands).
+But the UK is a surprisingly green island with a deeply indented coastline of almost 20,000 miles (including the offshore islands).
 Within its boundaries, the UK is a sort of world in miniature — with canyons, mountains, river valleys, deep, beautiful lakes and amazing beaches.
-These are among the best.Continue to 2 of 17 below.
+These are among the best of its natural wonders.Continue to 2 of 17 below.

 02 of 17

 Scafell Pike and The Screes

 In July 2017, England's Lake District became a UNESCO World Heritage site.
 The somewhat controversial designation was in recognition of its traditional sheep farming, but that's not why we've chosen it for this list.